mojocorporg/ujjwal-app/README.md

 `flutter clean`
 `flutter  pub get`

-This should the remove any visible errors.
+This should remove any visible errors.

 Attach a device or run a simulator and enter below commands to run the app `flutter build android`
 `flutter build ios`

+This app is using firebase for mobile authentication and push notifications